swiftlang/swift/docs/ARCOptimization.rst

 The corresponding value projection operations have analogous properties.

+.. admonition:: NOTE

-*NOTE* An important consequence of RC Identity is that value types with only one RCIdentity are a simple case for ARC optimization to handle.
+    An important consequence of RC Identity is that value types with only one RCIdentity are a simple case for ARC optimization to handle.
 The ARC optimizer relies on other optimizations like SROA, Function Signature Opts, and SimplifyCFG (for block arguments) to try and eliminate cases where value types have multiple reference counted subtypes.

 Casts
 -----